flenniken/statictea/docs/readjson.md

 * type: [ParsedString](#parsedstring) &mdash; ParsedString holds the result of parsing a string literal.
 * [newParsedString](#newparsedstring) &mdash; Create a new ParsedString object.
 * [unescapePopularChar](#unescapepopularchar) &mdash; Unescape the popular char and return its value.
-* [parseHexUnicode16](#parsehexunicode16) &mdash; Return the unicode number given a 4 character unicode escape string like u1234.
-* [parseHexUnicode](#parsehexunicode) &mdash; Return the unicode number given a 4 or 8 character unicode escape string like u1234 or u1234u1234 and advance the pos.
 * [parseJsonStr](#parsejsonstr) &mdash; Parse the quoted json string literal.

 # jsonToValue